Complaints and Feedback

 If you are still not satisfied with our response once you get to the end of our complaints process/we have made it clear that we consider the matter is considered by Local Space to be closed, you can ask the Housing Ombudsman Service to investigate your complaint.

-A designated person can be a Member of Parliament, a local councillor, or a tenant panel.
 The Housing Ombudsman will investigate your complaint and write to you and us with their decision and any recommendations.

 Ways to contact the Ombudsman: